 Backmuir Wood is one of a few woodlands in the area which is easily accessible, and is very well used, especially by local dog walkers.
-Many walkers come from the neighbouring Muirhead and Liff, but others come from further a field.
-There is a network of approximately 9km of paths, including over 3km all abilities surfaced path.
+Many walkers come from the neighbouring Muirhead and Liff, but others come from further afield.
+There is a network of 8500m of paths, including 3700m of surfaced path.
+Apart from the surfaced paths, most trails are rough, with exposed tree roots and stones, and may be muddy in places.
 Some paths are part of the core path network and also link into the wider Sidlaw Path Network.
 There are many entrances around the wood and a car park suitable for about 12 cars is located at the southern end of the wood.
 There are good views of the surrounding countryside from several points.
 Management access is available direct from the car park and the other two entrances off the Liff Road, as well as along an access route off the Coupar Angus Road.
-There are welcoming signs at the entrances and a visitor leaflet is available (on site, from the local chemists or online).
+There are welcoming signs at the entrances and a visitor leaflet is available (on site).